Dlux804/McQuade-Chem-ML/README.md

     ```pip install -r requirements.txt```

-Since you've already activated your environment, you should be able to run
 #### For Pycharm users

  - In Pycharm, go to the bottom right and hit the interpreter button.
 Select "Add interpreter".